Mount Shuksan Day 1

 For the first time in my climbing repertoire, I experienced the magic of a climbing team coming together in concert towards an objective.
 Supportive words, good energy, and switching leads for the next challenge ahead.
 The whole team was greater than the sum of our parts.

-As we topped out above Fisher Chimneys, a sense of relief for having reached ground without the constant fear of falling.
+As we topped out above Fisher Chimneys, there was a sense of relief for having reached ground without the constant fear of falling.
 Approaching mental exhaustion with an overload of adrenaline, we were urged to continue on towards our campsite for the night.

 After topping out and being within sight of our final destination for the night, we turned around to experience one of the most majestic and rewarding sunsets I’ve had the pleasure to witness.
 These moments remind me why I long for these shared experiences.

-The terrifying bits are replaced by memories of camaraderie, the bliss of overcoming your fears, and joy of experiencing the full range of emotions that only the outdoors can provide.
+The terrifying bits are replaced by memories of camaraderie, the bliss of overcoming your fears, and the joy of experiencing the full range of emotions that only the outdoors can provide.

-We arrived at our campsite at 9:15pm, dug snow and battled winds to set up our campsite, filled up water bladders, and made dinner in the dark.
+We arrived at our campsite at 9:15 pm, dug snow, and battled winds to set up our campsite, filled up water bladders, and made dinner in the dark.
 We soon made our way into our tents for a hopeful night’s rest before the next day’s objective at the summit of Mount Shuksan.

 Mount Shuksan Fisher Chimneys